 Located at 375 Queens Quay West.
 While proposals may span any length of the park, they should maintain a significant degree of visual presence when experienced from the north pedestrian promenade.
 As with HTO Park to the east, public access to the park offers multiple opportunities for visual and physical engagement.

-Snow will not be removed during the winter within this area.
+Snow will not be removed from the artwork area.

 Concepts may either be singular in nature or dispersed as a series of objects.
 In all circumstances, artwork should not impede pedestrian traffic or cause potential injury.

 The entries must be submitted electronically as two separate PDF files not

 exceeding 7MB each.

 Each entry should contain, in order, the following documents (in English):